eleavydev/redroots-farm/README.md

 ## Deployment

+- My Source Code on GitHub is available at: [eleavyGitHub](https://github.com/eleavydev/redroots-farm)

+- My live deployed project is available at [RedRootsFarm](https://eleavydev.github.io/redroots-farm/)

 ### Cloning and Forking

+1. Cloning

+- Go to my GutHub repository at: [eleavyGitHub](https://github.com/eleavydev/redroots-farm).
+- Click on the Green "Code" drop down.
+- Choose to either Download the code as a Zip file or Clone manually using Gitlink provided.

+2. Forking

+- Go to my GitHub repository at: [eleavyGitHub](https://github.com/eleavydev/redroots-farm).
+- Click the Fork button at the top right of the page and wait for a few seconds.
+- You will see that this newly forked repository gets created under your GitHub account.

 ### Local Deployment

+- Go to Gitpod.io and create a free account.
+- Download and install necessary extension to Firefox/Chrome (This extension will add green Gitpod button to GitHub so you can easily open repository in Gitpod).
+    - In Firefox, go to menu on the top right and click on Add-ons.
+From there then search for Gitpod.
+    - Type in Gitpod, and its the very first result is the extension that is required.
+    - Click on it click on "Add to Firefox".
+    - Confirm permissions.
+  - Go back to GitHub repository at: [eleavyGitHub](https://github.com/eleavydev/redroots-farm) and click on the green Gitpod button.
+  - This will open the code in a new Gitpod workspace for you to edit.

 ### Remote Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site has already been deployed to GitHub pages.
+- If you wish to deploy site, the steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, go to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://eleavydev.github.io/redroots-farm/

 ## Credits

 ### Content

 - The text for the Home page was created by Red Roots farm and myself as website creator.
-- The fonts (Lato and Merriweather) were taken from google fonts.
+- The fonts (Lato and Merriweather) were taken from [Google fonts](https://fonts.google.com/).
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The Love Running and Coders Coffehouse projects were both used as great guides to help with this first project.
-- Websites such as Stackoverflow, [CommunitySpiceworks](https://community.spiceworks.com/) and [W3Schools](https://www.w3schools.com/) were consulted for help with this project.
+- Websites such as [Stackoverflow](https://stackoverflow.com/), [CommunitySpiceworks](https://community.spiceworks.com/) and [W3Schools](https://www.w3schools.com/) were consulted for help with this project.
 - My mentor Chris was very patient and helpful during this process.
-- Also our Cohort facilitators Kenan and Kasia along with classmates on Slack and tutor support were very helpful to draw on for support.
+- Also our Cohort facilitators Kenan and Kasia along with classmates and peers on Slack and tutor support were very helpful to draw on for support.

 ### Media